rogerkeays/fluent/README.md

 ## IDE Support

 There is currently no IDE support for *fluent*.
-Part of the purpose of this plugin is to make Java easier, so you don't need an IDE.
-However, contributions are welcome.
+Contributions are welcome.
 It may be possible to get your IDE to load the *fluent* plugin into it's compiler.
 If you get it working, please [post something to github](https://github.com/rogerkeays/fluent/issues) so we can all benefit.

 ## Known Issues